 When Should You Order Your Wedding Dress to Avoid Delay?

 No one likes delays, especially when it causes them to reschedule their big day.
-To ensure that your wedding dress doesn’t hamper your wedding plans, we recommend planning early.
+We recommend planning early to ensure that your wedding dress doesn’t hamper your wedding plans.

 Decide on the budget for your wedding gown and order it 10-12 months before your wedding.
 This will give the designer enough time to produce the gown of your dream—and, if needed, make necessary modifications.